 Look at it before bed and when you wake up.
 Refer back to it again and again (and again), especially on nights you don’t want to go to bed and on the mornings you don’t want to get up.

-Early mornings will help you get up and get after life.
+Early mornings will help you get after life.
 With Damn Early Days, you’re getting up because you want to, not because you have to.
 That’s a simple, but insanely powerful feeling.
 It gives you a sense of control over how you spend your day and sets the right tone for the rest of it.

 By waking up hours before the world, at the end of each week, you are essentially giving yourself an extra day to live.
 This is the 8th day of the week that people dream they could have, and you're getting it for yourself.